 When is it Necessary to Replace a Slate Roof Instead of Repairing it?

 Slate is one of the most elegant roofing materials on the market.
 When aging slate roofs begin to fail, homeowners are faced with the dilemma of either replacing an expensive slate roof or continuing to repair it.
 How old does a slate roof really have to be, to be considered “old”?
-The truth of the matter is that a 50 year old slate roof in most cases still has another 50 to go before it reaches “old” age for slate roofing material.
-Most homeowners would rather do inexpensive repair than a very expensive slate roof replacement.
+A 50 year old slate roof in most cases still has another 50 to go before it reaches “old” age for slate roofing material.
+Most homeowners would rather do inexpensive repairs than a very expensive slate roof replacement.
 Making recommendations can be a slippery slope for a roof contractor.
 The costs of replacing a slate roof is very expensive.

-Premier has been installing custom slate roofs for nearly 35 years.
+Premier Roofing has been installing custom slate projects for nearly 35 years.
 There are literally thousands of different slate roof designs and styles.
-Contact us for a free estimate for repair or replacement of stone roofing.
+Contact us for a free estimate for repair or replacement of slate roofing.